Mati365/ckeditor5-livewire/README.md

 ### Multiroot editor 🌳

 Advanced editor supporting multiple separate editing areas (roots) with a shared toolbar.
 Perfect for complex documents with multiple editable sections like headers, sidebars, and main content.

-**Features:**

-- Multiple independent editable areas
-- Shared toolbar and configuration
-- Ideal for complex document structures
-- Each root can have different content

 ![CKEditor 5 Multiroot Editor in Livewire application](docs/multiroot-editor.png)